rklymentiev/py-for-neuro/slides/chapter4_02_dataviz_hacking.md

 <center><img src="data_viz/hack1.png" width="600"></img></center>

 Notes: Given all of the things said about line chart, you would probably assume that when values have the same (or nearly the same) magnitude, they should be plotted on the same height of y axis.
-Well, this is not the case for this graph if we look at the last 4 observations.
-What should we trust, the dot height or the value?
+Well, this is not the case for this graph when we look at the last 4 observations.
+What should we trust, the dot height or the numerical value?
 Who knows.

 Another note, some dates are missing on x axis.
 It may look like from 13 and 18 of March there was a huge increase in whatever-value-that-is, but if we plotted all the missing dates, it could have a different view.